 End of design life is the point beyond which successful operation of the satellite is no longer covered by the manufacturers' qualification programmes and reliability predictions.
 Various elements are considered in satellite design, such as the length of the mission, equipment reliability and redundancy schemes, limited life terms and impacts of the space environment, as well as required power generation levels.
-Satellites that have reached the end of their design lives may be de-orbited and placed in a "graveyard orbit" beyond the geostationary orbit, or in some instances, may remain in operation, as in many cases those satellites are launched with enough on-board propellant to enable station-keeping, or inclined-orbit operations, beyond their design lives.
+Satellites that have reached the end of their design lives may be re-orbited and placed in a "graveyard orbit" beyond the geostationary orbit, or in some instances, may remain in operation, as in many cases those satellites are launched with enough on-board propellant to enable station-keeping, or inclined-orbit operations, beyond their design lives.

-As of 31 December 2019, the 54 GEO operational satellites of SES have depreciable lives between 10 and 18 years, with an average depreciable life currently of 14.9 years.
-22 of the satellites have already reached the end of their depreciable life; for the other satellites the average remaining depreciable life is 8.1 years.
+As of 31 March 2022, around 50 GEO operational satellites of SES have depreciable lives between 10 and 18 years, with an average depreciable life currently of 15 years.
+16 of the satellites have already reached the end of their depreciable life; for the other satellites the average remaining depreciable life is 7 years.